dreeekd/Teman-Loker/README.md

 # TemanLoker

-A modern job search platform built with Next.js, TypeScript, and TailwindCSS.
+AI based to track, train, and ace job searching built with Next.js, TypeScript, and TailwindCSS.

 ## Features